ColinAdo/learning-next-js/src/NOTES.md

-# Middleware:
+# Streeming:
-## Middleware is tool that allow to intercept or control the request and response
+## Is strategy that allow for progressive UI rendering from the server
-## It offers redirect, rewrite, authentication of route and manage headers and cookies
-# It manages the route using two techniques:
-## By using custom matcher config
-## Using conditional approaches
+## It significantly reduce the initail page load performance.